Australasian Barbecue Alliance Rules 2022

 - Beef 2 – Brisket, Beef cheek, Ribs or Chuck.

-- Beef Ribs– Short, back or chuck ribs.
+- Beef Ribs – Short, back or chuck ribs.
+Cooked/served on or off the bone.

-- Pork 2– Skinless Shoulder, neck or Boston butt.
+- Pork 2 – Shoulder, neck or Boston butt (all cuts skinless).

 Non Grand Championship, Non Championship Series Eligible